React hooks for developing Nostr clients. It's simple yet intelligent.

 };

-hook to get the active user's profile based on the current NDK instance and its signer.
+hook allows you to retrieve the profile of the currently active user, utilizing the provided NDK instance and its signer.

 import { useActiveUser } from 'nostr-hooks';